 * How can I create the navigation of my website?

-* Why is it that a kitten passes away, every time I make a quick fix in the downloaded code?
+* Why does a kitten passes away every time I make a quick fix in the downloaded code?
 How can I prevent that?

-The Drupal community doesn't want new adopters and prospective contributors to go away for not understanding our parlance.
+Drupal 8 has been released and it ships with lots of cool new features.
+As you might imagine, it brings new concepts and more questions for beginners too.
+The Drupal community does not want new adopters and prospective contributors to go away for not understanding our parlance.
 Come to this session and figure out what Drupal is all about.
-Don't worry, it won't be a theoretical, boring talk.
-It will be a joyful conversation with lots of examples to help you understand drupal and why it is so powerful.
+Do not worry, it will not be a theoretical, boring talk.
+It will be a joyful conversation with lots of examples to help you understand Drupal and why it is so powerful.

 See you there! :D

-P.S.: The majority of the concepts that will be explained apply to older versions of Drupal, as well as Drupal 8.
+P.S.: The majority of the concepts that will be explained apply to Drupal 8 and previous versions.
 Those specific to Drupal 8 will be noted as such.